 Puerto Rico is blessed to still have beaches with healthy coral reefs.
 The main island offers good snorkeling spots, but in case you didn’t know Puerto Rico possesses offshore islands with some of the best snorkeling beaches in the Caribbean.

 Whether you’re an advanced snorkeler or beginner traveling with children, there’s a snorkeling beach for you in Puerto Rico.
 Glide over crystal clear waters from shallow to deeper water with excellent visibility.
-When most reefs are dying across the Caribbean, Puerto Rico is still blessed with healthy coral reefs with colorful and abundant sea life.

 + Enjoy our Beaches & Protect our Reefs